Webinars, Podcasts, Social Media, Apps

 Prepped and Polished Podcast: Alexis Avila.
 An educational and inspirational show offering tutoring and test prep tips.
 Also includes interviews with celebrities and leaders in education.

-PSYCH 101: General Psychology.
+PSYC 101: General Psychology.
 This course introduces many of the underlying principles and approaches that guide human behavior (found on iTunesU).

 Revisionist History: Malcolm Gladwell (author of Outliers, David and Goliath, etc.) reacts to and comments on current and past events.
 Gladwell seems to have an interest in higher education and topics in this area are common.